mituiux/mituiux.github.io/index.md

 ## Grading

-Students will be given credit and assigned grades based on their class participation throughout the course and their final presentations for their case study
+This class will be graded P/F. Students will be given credit based on their class participation (must attend 8/10 classes) and based on their final presentation for their case study.

 <!-- This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.